fastandfurious777/Sociale/docs/api_reference.md

 **404 Not Found**  *Bike with the provided ID does not exist*

----

 <h2 id="parkings">Parkings Endpoints </h2>

+> [!TIP]
-Rental area can cover an entire country or even globe, but it is recommended to limit it to smaller regions, such as city.
+> Rental area can cover an entire country or even globe, but it is recommended to limit it to smaller regions, such as city.
 To enforce this, admins can define a special parking area called a "boundary".
 This can be done by sending a <a href="create-parking">POST request</a> with the following data (coordinates should be adjusted to match your specific location):

   ```json
   {